 In both quarters, students will engage with the material through seminars, lectures, guest speakers, films, workshops, written assignments, and presentations.

-Lectures and similar whole-class activities will occur remotely via Zoom.
-Students will be able to choose between an in-person on-campus small group seminar or a fully remote seminar via Zoom.
+Lectures and similar whole-class activities will occur remotely via Zoom for most class sessions.
+Students will be able to choose between attending an in-person on-campus day of program activities or participating fully remotely via Zoom.
 In-person seminars and workshops will be approximately 4 hours per week, depending on public health conditions.
 In order to build and benefit from a strong learning community, students can expect to spend approximately 12-14 hours per week in remote and in-person activities with faculty and classmates.
 Students should expect to spend about 40 hours total per week (including class meeting times) to participate in remote and in-person class sessions and to complete their reading, writing, and other assignments.

 To successfully participate in this program, students will need an environment where they can read and write, reliable internet access, a computer/laptop/Chromebook with a camera and microphone, word processing software, and dry erase board and markers or pen-enabled tablet.
 Our approach will emphasize participation in synchronous (live) remote and/or in-person sessions; however, if students find themselves unable to participate due to technology limitations, caregiving obligations, economic disruption, health risk, or illness, they can work with faculty to pursue alternate options to earn related credit.